NVIDIA Vs. The Media ft. GamersNexus

 it was really unfortunate covering it because

-to meet the demand, which is partly because of COVID shutdowns where people were building new computers for home and also partly because of mining.
+to meet the demand, which was partly because of COVID shutdowns where people were building new computers for home and also partly because of mining.

-But yeah, I mean, it definitely, they've kind of, that pendulum has swung back and forth, I think, at NVIDIA, where it's like, okay, we sell a lot of these and make a lot of money to people who are really pissed off, you know, and we can't get them to consumer users who might actually be repeat customers in the future.
+yeah, I mean, it definitely, they've kind of, that pendulum has swung back and forth, I think, at NVIDIA where it's like, okay, we sell a lot of these and make a lot of money to people are really pissed off, you know, and we can't get them to consumer users who might actually be repeat customers in the future.

-So, it's definitely, I don't know, I mean, it's not unexpected behavior, I guess, for a big corporation where it's just
+And so let's try and restrict it.
+So it's definitely, I don't know, I mean, it's not unexpected behavior, I guess, for a big corporation where it's just,

 potential client groups hate us for catering to the other one.